Fine vs Coarse Gochugaru: Which One Is Better for Kimchi, Stews, and Everyday Cooking?

 Final Verdict

-Buy fine gochugaru if you want a second grind for smoother sauces and more texture control.
+Fine second for smoother sauces and texture control.

 Related posts to read next